grpc/proposal/A92-xds-ext-authz.md

 Otherwise, the RPC will be passed to the next filter without modification.

 If the filter is enabled for the RPC, it will then send an RPC to the ext_authz service to determine if the RPC should be allowed.
+The filter will pass the trace context from the data plane RPC to the ext_authz RPC, so that the ext_authz RPC appears as a child span on the data plane RPC's trace.

 If the RPC to the ext_authz service fails, then if the `failure_mode_allow` config field is set to false, the data plane RPC